- How account quotas work

 If the account usage is showing that quota is exceeded -over 250 GB:

-Find all Datasets or just review those in the active history and purge (aka permenently delete) those not needed.
+Find all Datasets or just review those in the active history and purge (aka permanently delete) those not needed

 I purged but still need more space!

-Account quotas are fixed at Galaxy Main and are the largest offered on a public Galaxy server that we are aware of.
-For big projects, consider moving to a local or cloud Galaxy where you can control the resources.
+Account quotas are generally fixed at 250 Gb for Galaxy Main.
+Other Galaxy servers may differ for quota size and policy.
+For very large projects, consider moving to a local or cloud Galaxy where you can control the resources.